rohithsrisaikumar/loan_Interest_Rupee_coversion/README.md

 # loan_Interest_Rupee_coversion
-It can be used to calculate
+It can be used to calculate loan conversion
+--> Interest
+--> Rupee Based